20 Common Questions about Copyrights and Licenses

 Not without permission.
 If you have a CCLI license, you are allowed to make a limited number of recordings for your congregation.
 See your license for more details.

-20. What about MIDI files, interactive video, CD-Roms, the Internet, and all the new technology used by churches today?
+20. What about streaming, podcasts, MIDI files, interactive video, CD-Roms, etc., and new/emerging technologies used today?